omar-ameen1/Dynamic-NFT-Mint-Pricing/README.md

-# Responsive NFT Mint Price Optimization
+# Real Time NFT Mint Price Optimization

 This repo is my submission to LionHacks 2022.
 I worked alone on it, and received 0 outside help.